 There are a number of great products on the market that are specifically designed to improve that air quality in your home.
 If you have a duct system in your home then your air handler most likely has an air filter in it already.
 However, this filter is not typically designed to improve air quality.
 It’s usually there to keep large pieces of dust or dirt from building up on the moving parts in the handler.
 Installing a separate air filtration system can potentially decrease the amount of dust and allergens that are in your home.
 These systems use a series of high quality filters and ultra-violet light to trap dust, pollen and pet dander and also kill bacteria, viruses, and mold spores.

 If you have any questions or concerns about the air quality in your home in Frederick, call the specialists at Larry & Sons.
-Our technicians have years of experience working with all kinds of indoor air quality issues and can answer any questions you might have.
+Our technicians have more than three decades of experience working with all kinds of indoor air quality issues and can answer any questions you might have.